-Given that, according to IBM, companies take on

-average about 197 days to identify and 69 days to contain a cyber breach, it is clear that an attack on a vessel's critical systems could threaten the safety of a ship as well as the business of operating passenger cruise and ferry services.
-The fact that a 2019 Data Breach Investigations Report from Verizon indicates that nearly one-third of all data breaches involve phishing provides one indicator that, where cyber vulnerabilities exist, the 'human element' can badly expose them.
+Given that, according to IBM, companies take on average about 197 days to identify and 69 days to contain a cyber breach, it is clear that an attack on a vessel's critical systems could threaten the safety of a superyacht.
+The fact that a 2019 Data Breach Investigations Report from Verizon indicates that nearly one-third of all data breaches involve phishing provides one indicator that the "human element" can badly expose existing cyber vulnerabilities.